16 days and 15 nights

 After a good breakfast, you will start your first excursion which explores the last days of the Romanovs and is combined with a city tour.

 The excursion will acquaint you with the history of the Romanov family in Yekaterinburg and detail their tragic death.
 You will visit the Monastery dedicated to the family of the last Tsar.
 The Monastery is located on the spot where the Bolsheviks tried to hide the Romanov’s corpses in a secret grave.
 Today, this area is a well-known Russian Orthodox pilgrimage site.

 After viewing the Monastery and the neighboring wooden churches, you will go on to see the main historical sites of Yekaterinburg: The Historical skver (park), the wooden dam of the city’s first plant, the old city embankment and a monument of Lenin, leader of Soviet Russia.
 The tour will also take you to places connected to the first President of Russia – Boris Yeltsin who originates from Yekaterinburg.
 After the excursion, you will be taken back to the hotel and have free time to walk around the city.

-Departure to Krasnoyarsk by train.
+Departure to Krasnoyarsk.